 As it turned out, the 16-1 streak indeed led him right to Dempsey’s doorstep.
 But any and all noise created by Sharkey’s stoppage of his old rival Maloney was immediately silenced the following day when Charles Lindbergh successfully completed his record-setting flight across the Atlantic.
 No other news mattered.
 For the time being, Dempsey was old hat, as was his more prudent successor.
 The boxing world still turned though, and Dempsey’s promoter Tex Rickard told press, “If Dempsey does decide to return to the ring, he will have to meet Sharkey.
 There are no two ways about that.”

-Dempsey was still popular enough that the public was willing to buy a variety of excuses for Dempsey’s defeat to Tunney, all but the truth that Dempsey had lost some of his edge and had been out-foxed by a very crafty technician.
-Dempsey knew better, however, and when the Sharkey fight was signed he began training to avoid the Bostonian’s jab, which confused reporters who had only ever seen him aim to annihilate his sparring partners.
-That kind of preparation didn’t work anyway, because “The Manassa Mauler” only fought one way and Sharkey out-fought him, pushed him back and rocked him several times in the first five rounds.
-It looked as though Dempsey was heading toward retirement until his punches began gravitating toward Sharkey’s midsection and lower in round six.
+Dempsey was popular enough that the public was willing to buy a variety of excuses for Jack’s defeat to Tunney, all but the truth that Dempsey had lost some of his edge and been out-foxed by a very crafty technician.
+Dempsey knew better and when the Sharkey fight was signed he trained to avoid the Bostonian’s jab, which confused reporters who had only ever seen him aim to annihilate his sparring partners.
+It didn’t work anyway, because “The Manassa Mauler” only boxed one way and Sharkey out-fought him, rocking him several times in the first five rounds.
+It looked as though “The Manassa Mauler” was heading toward retirement until his punches began gravitating toward Sharkey’s midsection and lower in round six.